illmatix/Code-Challenge-Mars-Robot-11-25-2024/README.md

 ---

 ## Features
-- Define a plateau grid for the robot to navigate.
+- Define a plateau grid for the robot to navigate with optional boundary enforcement.
 - Simulate a robot's movement, turning, and stopping.
 - Input command sequences to control the robot.
-- Prevent the robot from falling off the plateau.
+- Prevent the robot from falling off the plateau when boundaries are enabled.

 ---